-It may seem like your accounts are being pulled into several different directions.
+It may seem like your accounts are being pulled in several different directions.
 While that may be true, it is equally, if not more, important that you are moving money into a retirement savings account as well.

-There is so much more to know about retirement and these articles might help!
+There is so much more to know about retirement, and these articles might help!

 Most people hit their peak earnings during their 40s.
 Don’t get caught up in thinking that means it is time to buy that dream home.
 After all, what goes up, must come down.
 If you’re presently struggling to live within your means, imagine how you’ll feel when you’re facing life without a steady paycheck.

 What kind of costs can you expect at or after 40?
-The truth is that health care costs will continue rising as you age, because you will likely need more care.
-There are two sure fire ways to delay spending time in doctors’ offices and taking more medication – diet and exercise.
+The truth is that health care costs will continue rising as you age because you will likely need more care.
+There are two sure-fire ways to delay spending time in doctors’ offices and taking more medication – diet and exercise.
 I know, these are not fun.
 But, numerous studies have shown time and time again that taking care of yourself helps ward off conditions that come with aging.

 Mid-life is also when many think about purchasing or upping life insurance for themselves or family members.
-This can be a matter of dollars each month and is definitely something to look into.
+It can be a matter of dollars each month and is something to look into.
 None of us believe the unexpected will happen.
 However, it is best to always be prepared, just in case it does.

 If your retirement savings are minimal or do not yet exist, it is time to consider a lifestyle change.
 Scratch that.
 You need to strongly consider a lifestyle change.

 Increase your retirement savings to cover any lost wages you will have later in life.
 If you are not sure how much you will need for retirement, use a savings calculator.
-Make sure the one you use includes factor such as your age, income and estimated inflation.
+Make sure the one you use includes factor such as your age, income, and estimated inflation.
 In your 40s, you should be saving anywhere between 12 – 15% of each paycheck.

 One way to do this is to sign up for your employer’s 401(k) plan.
-If they have a matching contribution, make sure you contribute whatever amounts is needed to get the maximum contribution.
-For instance, if they match you 25% on the first 4% you fund to your account, put in 4%.
+If they have a matching contribution, make sure you contribute whatever amounts are needed to get the maximum contribution.
+For instance, if they match you 25% on the first 4%, you fund to your account, put in 4%.
 They will give you 1% on top of this.
 That is instantly 5% towards retirement with little effort.

 Hopefully, you or your spouse’s parents have put money aside for retirement.
 If they didn’t or lost funds due to an emergency, you will need to work together as a family to cut expenses and find ways to provide for their needs.
-Help get your parents’ paperwork in order and you’ll have a clear picture of what to expect.
+Help get your parents’ paperwork in order, and you’ll have a clear picture of what to expect.

 With all the choices you make and the busy activities of your 40s, use this momentum to move your retirement savings forward.
 Doing so makes the next 40 years something to look forward to, not fear.